opendocsg/slw-judgments-backfill/2008_SGHC_18/report.md

  [T]he court is not bound by the pleadings of parties and must proceed upon the evidence on which it deems to be most accurate and trustworthy.

-This principle was endorsed in _Thai Kenaf Co Ltd v Keck Seng (S) Pte Ltd_ [1993] 2 SLR 92, where the court – despite the pleadings concentrating on whether there was a valid assignment of the benefit of certain contracts – held that the evidence clearly showed that a company had acted as an agent for the plaintiffs even though this was not pleaded in the statement of claim.
+This principle was endorsed in _Thai Kenaf Co Ltd v Keck Seng (S) Pte Ltd_ <span class="citation">[1993] 2 SLR 92</span>, where the court – despite the pleadings concentrating on whether there was a valid assignment of the benefit of certain contracts – held that the evidence clearly showed that a company had acted as an agent for the plaintiffs even though this was not pleaded in the statement of claim.
 Similarly, in addition to finding that the plaintiff was not taken by surprise, I find that the evidence clearly showed that the two orders were specially negotiated orders.

-61     In _Lee Chee Wei v Tan Hor Peow Victor_ [2007] 3 SLR 537, where one party specifically failed to plead for damages to be assessed, VK Rajah JA held that the party had pleaded for “damages in lieu of specific performance” and this has satisfied the requirement of fair warning.
+61     In _Lee Chee Wei v Tan Hor Peow Victor_ <span class="citation">[2007] 3 SLR 537</span>, where one party specifically failed to plead for damages to be assessed, VK Rajah JA held that the party had pleaded for “damages in lieu of specific performance” and this has satisfied the requirement of fair warning.
 In this regard, he noted at [63]:

  In Lim Eng Kay v Jaafar bin Mohamed Said [1982] 2 MLJ 156, the court awarded special damages notwithstanding that they had been incorrectly pleaded as general damages, amply illustrating the pragmatic judicial approach that eschews refusal of a claim purely on account of a technical error of pleading.
-As aptly noted by Lai Kew Chai J in Lea Tool & Moulding Industries Pte Ltd v CGU International Insurance plc [2001] 1 SLR 413 at [16], “our procedural laws are ultimately handmaidens to help us achieve the ultimate and only objective of achieving justice as best we can in every case [and should] not [be] permitted to rule us to such an extent that injustice is done’.
-In Chwee Kin Keong v Digilandmall.com Pte Ltd [2004] 2 SLR 494 (at [85]) the court observed:
+As aptly noted by Lai Kew Chai J in Lea Tool & Moulding Industries Pte Ltd v CGU International Insurance plc <span class="citation">[2001] 1 SLR 413</span> at [16], “our procedural laws are ultimately handmaidens to help us achieve the ultimate and only objective of achieving justice as best we can in every case [and should] not [be] permitted to rule us to such an extent that injustice is done’.
+In Chwee Kin Keong v Digilandmall.com Pte Ltd <span class="citation">[2004] 2 SLR 494</span> (at [85]) the court observed:

  Rules of court which are meant to facilitate the conduct of proceedings invariably encapsulate concepts of procedural fairplay.
 They are not mechanical rules to be applied in a vacuum, devoid of a contextual setting.